Stop torture: End Indefinite Solitary Confinement

 The Supreme Courts of BC and Ontario have ruled that this practice is unconstitutional and discriminates against some of the most vulnerable members of society - mentally ill and Indigenous prisoners are placed in solitary confinement at a higher rate than other prisoners.

 We need you to stand with us now to end this brutal practice.
-We’re going to Ottawa to demand changes to the law, and we need your support to show the government that Canadians will not stand for torture.
+Show the government that we will not stand for torture.
 Please sign now, and help us end indefinite solitary confinement!

 We're calling on the federal government to comply with the law by